texfaq/texfaq.github.io/FAQ-bibinline.md

 ---
+title:  Putting bibliography entries in text
 section: Bibliographies and citations
 subsection: Creating citations
 date: 2014-06-10
 ---

-# Putting bibliography entries in text

 This is a common requirement for journals and other publications in the humanities.
 Sometimes the requirement is for the entry to appear